aws-samples/sample-multimodal-agent-tutorial/README.md

 Strands Agents create AI agents with minimal code using built-in tools from the community package.
 No need to write custom tool implementations—focus on your use case while the framework handles the complexity.

-## Tutorial Contents - 7 Hands-On Notebooks + Production Deploy
+## Tutorial Contents - 8 Hands-On Notebooks

 | # | Notebook | Description |
 |---|----------|-------------|